Summary

 How to Prove Business Goodwill with Legal Documentation

-When working with prospective buyers, fostering trust, transparency, and confidence is key.
-Therefore, being able to prove business goodwill with financial documents, legal records, and contracts will assist you in showing solid evidence of the worth of your business goodwill.
-Being able to legitimize your business goodwill with concrete evidence can help to make your business more attractive to the buyer.
+Fostering trust, transparency, and confidence is key when working with prospective buyers.
+Therefore, proving business goodwill with financial documents, legal records, and contracts will assist you in showing solid evidence of its worth.
+Legitimizing your business goodwill with concrete evidence can help make your business more attractive to the buyer.
 Buyers and sellers have different views on a company’s goodwill.

 Personal Goodwill: The Worth of Reputation, Relationships, and Knowledge

-There are a couple of different ways to define personal goodwill you may encounter.
+You may encounter a couple of different ways when defining personal goodwill.
 These two sub-versions of personal goodwill include pure personal goodwill and transferable goodwill.

-Pure personal goodwill includes goodwill that is based on a purely personal relationship that has to do with the owner.
-For example, this can include if the owner has specifically developed a personal relationship with a certain customer.
-Because the owner’s personal ties heavily influence this type of goodwill, businesses often exclude it when selling.
+Pure personal goodwill includes goodwill based on a purely personal relationship with the business owner.
+For example, this can include whether the owner has developed a personal relationship with certain customers or a key vendor.
+Because the owner’s personal ties heavily influence this type of goodwill, businesses often exclude it when selling. as part of the intangible assets.

-When selling a professional practice, it is critical that as much of the personal goodwill be transferable.
-Think about a medical practice and minimizing patient run-off.
-The goodwill allocation is critical when determining your tax liability.
+When selling a professional practice, much personal goodwill can be transferable enterprise goodwill.
+Consider a medical practice and minimize patient run-off.
+The allocation of goodwill is critical when determining your tax liability.

 Also, learn the difference between SDE and EBITDA.